mkader/ML.NET/ManualCreation.md

 Console.WriteLine($"Predicted salary for {experience.YearsOfExperience} years of experience: {result.Salary}");
 ```

-* 3. Evaluate the model - with test data
+* 3.Evaluate the model - with test data
 ```csharp
 var testData = new List<InputModel> {
     new InputModel { YearsOfExperience = 1.3F, Salary = 46200 },